angular/router/docs/content/getting-started.md

 ## Project Structure

+Make a new directory and `cd` into it.

 We're going to organize our code like this, and assume we have a simple HTTP server that serves files at a path corresponding to their location within the file system.